scenarioo/scenarioo-format/format.md

 ### <a name="Branch">Branch</a>

-**Purpose:** Document different development branches or product versions of your software system under development as so called `branches`.
+**Purpose:** Document different development branches or product versions of your software system under development.

 **Location in File Sytem:**
 * Directory in the *documentation root* with a `branch.json` file inside.
 * The directory name of a *branch directory* must be the same as the field `id` inside the `branch.json`.
 * All other directories that do not conform to these rules will be ignored by the Scenarioo viewer.

 **Fields of `branch.json`:**